iMammal/CytoCave/docs/features.md

 interactive way to explore brain regions and their connectivity.

-![Allen Brain Institute Neurogenomics MicroArray Dataset](AllenGenomics.gif) The original NeuroCave connectomics visualization tool provided a powerful means of exploring brain connectome data with its 3D representation of brain regions as spheres and cubes for the two hemispheres and their connections as edges.
+![Allen Brain Institute Neurogenomics MicroArray Dataset](AllenGenomics.gif)

+The original NeuroCave connectomics visualization tool provides a powerful means of exploring brain connectome data with its 3D representation of brain regions as spheres and cubes for the two hemispheres and their connections as edges.
 Building on this foundation, we generalized NeuroCave to